“What’s going on with the nursing home?” I asked Jakob.

 His gaze slid past me to the alarm clock.
 “Then we need to shut up and go to sleep.”

-I’d been so tired that I’d passed out the second I closed my eyes.
-Jakob and I had been on opposite sides of the bed, with a wide gap between us, but when I woke up several hours later, a heavy arm pinned my waist to the mattress.
+Jakob and I had been on opposite sides of the bed when we fell asleep, with a wide gap between us, but when I woke up several hours later, a heavy arm pinned my waist to the mattress.
 My left leg was draped over one of Jakob’s.
-He’d nuzzled his head into the crook of my neck, and now we lay here, sharing a pillow, his breath heating my shoulder as the sun peeked around the edges of his curtains, brightening the room with its midday glow.
+He’d nuzzled his head into the crook of my neck sometime during the wee hours, and now we lay there, sharing a pillow, his breath heating my shoulder as the sun peeked around the edges of his curtains, brightening the room with its midday glow.
 His clock read 11:06.
 So much for getting to the nursing home right when they opened.

 I nudged him with my shoulder.
 “Jakob.”

-He jerked awake, rearing above me like a snake getting ready to strike.
+He jerked awake, rearing above me like a snake ready to strike.

+I threw my hands up between us.
 “Woah!”
-I said, throwing my hands up between us.

 “Yep.
 Still here.”